sonalparab/test/files.md

 * 443: ssl

 You can select any port, as long as it wont conflict with a service running on the desired computer.
-* Ports < 1024 are reserved and should generally not be used
+* ports < 1024 are reserved and should generally not be used
 * `/etc/services` will have a list of registered ports for your local system

 ### Network Connection Types

 #### Stream Sockets
-Reliable 2 way communication.
+-Reliable 2 way communication.
-Must be connected on both ends.
+-Must be connected on both ends.
-Data is received in the order it is sent. (not as easily done as it sounds)
+-Data is received in the order it is sent. (not as easily done as it sounds)
-Most use the Transmission Control Protocol (TCP).
+-Most use the Transmission Control Protocol (TCP).

 #### Datagram Sockets
-"Connectionless" - an established connection is not required.
+-"Connectionless" - an established connection is not required.
-Data sent may be received out of order (or not at all).
+-Data sent may be received out of order (or not at all).
-Uses the User Datagram Protocol.
+-Uses the User Datagram Protocol.

 ---
 ## Tuesday, 1.2.18: Socket to Me, by Ida Wang